MaximilianLS98/MaximilianLS98/README.md

 ### Hi there 👋 My name is Maximilian
-#### I'm a Full Stack JavaScript developer at WAYS.
+#### I'm a Full Stack developer at WAYS.

-### Currently hooked on Next.js, TailwindCSS and deciding between Strapi and Sanity
+### Currently hooked on Next.js, TailwindCSS and split between Strapi and Sanity

+📫 Contact me at Maximilianls@outlook.com